Remote education provision for Roche CP School during Spring term lockdown 2021

 Access to devices for home learning

 We are aware that in a range of circumstances there are reasons why access to a device to enable online learning is an issue.
-School has made available Kindles for children to use at home.
+School has made available Kindles and 20 laptops for children to use at home.
 Please email Mr Walden if you require one.
 They are available immediately for collection from the office.
 If you have issues with any aspect of technology at home or in accessing learning please email or phone school and we will assist you.

 Remote education for self-isolating pupils